"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Introduction

+Nonlinear pullbacks $\F^*$ as above are applicable to \textbf{even} functions.
+There is a parallel construction that works for \textbf{odd} functions and gives a different `formal thickening' of the category of smooth supermanifolds, with nonlinear pullbacks

+(here $\Pi$ is the parity reversion functor and `points' of $\pfunn(M)$ are odd functions on $M$).
+It is based on the anticotangent bundles $\Pi T^*M$ with the canonical odd symplectic structure.
+There is a similar application to homotopy Poisson manifolds.

+The formal categorical structure outlined only briefly in this paper, and further applications to vector bundles and algebroids, are developed in~\cite{tv:microformal}.
+A certain `quantum' version is constructed in~\cite{tv:oscil, tv:qumicro}.

-In the course of this work I greatly benefited from numerous discussions with H.~M.~Khudaverdian.
-Over the years discussions with K.~C.~H.~Mackenzie on aspects of Lie algebroids and bialgebroids have been a source of inspiration.
-Finally, I am very grateful to A.~Weinstein for his comments on the current version.
+In the course of this work, I greatly benefited from discussions with H.~M.~Khudaverdian.
+Discussions with K.~C.~H.~Mackenzie on various aspects of Lie algebroids and bialgebroids were a source of inspiration.
+I am very grateful to A.~Weinstein and J.~Stasheff for their comments on early versions of this paper and to the anonymous referee for the remarks that helped to improve the exposition.